l2fprod/ziggy/README.md

 1. Install [application requirements](application-requirements) as needed.
 1. Open application directory in your terminal and run `pip install -r ./requirements.txt`
+    * you may need to use "sudo" to run this command or add "--user" flag
 1. This application cannot run without coupled Bluemix services (Watson personality insights and a Cloudant database).
 To run a local copy of the application, complete the following steps.
     1. Create and bind the required services (personality insights, and Cloudant) to your app.
     1. Install go-lang, if needed.